Workshop

 News from my workshop

 Shortly after completion: Polygonal spinet after Domenicus Pisaurensis.
-You can find further details under No. 11 of the “Italians” on the page Instruments.
-(Just click onto any photo to view the picture gallery with larger images)
+You can find further details under No. 02 of the Italian spinets on the page Italian Instruments.

 Suppliers and partners